-Tamar Zhvania is the Chairperson of the Central Election Commission of Georgia since 2013; she holds the Master Degree in Sociology and the Certificate on PhD Admissions of Ivane Javakhishvili Tbilisi State in Sociology.
+Tamar Zhvania is the Chairperson of the Central Election Commission of Georgia since 2013.
+She holds the Master Degree in Sociology and is pursuing the PHD in Sociology at Ivane Javakhishvili Tbilisi State University.
 Tamar Zhvania is the fellow of the Centre of Democracy, Development and the Rule of Law (CDDRL) in the Democracy and Development Programme (Stanford University, California USA).
-She is fully accredited BRIDGE (Building Recourses in Democracy, Governance and Elections) Workshop Facilitator.
+She is fully accredited BRIDGE (Building Resources in Democracy, Governance and Elections) Workshop Facilitator.

 Before her career in public service, Tamar Zhvania was a Project Manager (team leader) at the United Nations Development Program (UNDP).
 At UNDP, under European Union projects, she designed and implemented programs oriented on development of election environment through raising public awareness, policy development and capacity building; Ms. Zhvania was an executive director of the International Society for Fair Elections and Democracy (ISFED); As a leader of the largest civil society organization of Georgia, she supported development of professional non-partisan election observation as well as advocated to improve legislation and transparency of electoral processes.
 In 2012-2011, Tamar Zhvania served as a Senior Program Manager at the National Democratic Institute for International Affairs (NDI) in Nigeria.
 Before, she also served as contracted election consultant in NDI Bangladesh.